cran-task-views/WebTechnologies/WebTechnologies.md

 The bulk of R's capabilities are supplied by CRAN packages that are layered on top of [libcurl](https://curl.se/libcurl/).
-Three packages provide the foundation for most modern approaches.
+Four packages provide the foundation for most modern approaches.

 1. `r pkg("httr", priority = "core")` is a user-facing client for HTTP requests.
     It leverages the curl package for most operations.